Basis Technology: Rosette

 Rosette is used in both the United States government offices to support translation and by major Internet infrastructure firms like search engines.

 Digital forensics

 BasisTech develops open-source digital forensics tools, The Sleuth Kit and Autopsy, to help identify and extract clues from data storage devices like hard disks or flash cards, as well as devices such as smart phones and iPods.
 The open-source licensing model allows them to be used as the foundation for larger projects like a Hadoop-based tool for massively parallel forensic analysis of very large data collections.

 The digital forensics tool set is used to perform analysis of file systems, new media types, new file types and file system metadata.
 The tools can search for particular patterns in the files allowing it to target significant files or usage profiles.

-KonaSearch

-BasisTech acquired KonaSearch in June 2019, a startup that specializes in search for Salesforce.com and other office database repositories, which can automate the search step of business workflows.